opennetworkinglab/onos-p4-tutorial/EXERCISE-1.md

    P4Runtime packet-in/out

-To accomplish this you will be asked to apply simple changes to the starter P4 code to add support for packet-in, validate the P4 changes by means of PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to let ONOS built-in apps perform topology discovery using packet-in/out.
+To accomplish this you will be asked to apply simple changes to the starter P4 code to add support for packet-in, validate the P4 changes using PTF-based data plane unit tests, and finally, apply changes to the pipeconf Java implementation to enable ONOS's built-in apps perform topology discovery using packet-in/out.

 ## Controller packet I/O with P4Runtime